 Initial reports indicated her condition was stress-related and not serious.
 However, the clinic’s managing director, Dr. Peter Kalish, said Thursday that tests revealed Mrs. Mandela had ``a severe electrolyte imbalance affecting her kidney function, blood pressure and blood sugar.″

-She remained hospitalized Thursday.
+She remained hospitalized late Thursday.

 President Nelson Mandela fired his estranged wife as deputy minister of arts, culture, science and technology on March 27.
 She then went to court to challenge the dismissal.